Ahhgust/Demixtify/Readme.md

 ## Flags and options

 Demixtify has sensible defaults.
-Flags/options that may (reasonably) be varied are:
+Flags/options that may (reasonably) be varied are:<br>
+For performance
 ```
 -t nthreads (reads in the BAM file in parallel; maximum advisable value is 5)
 ```

+Simple read filtering:
 ```
 -m min_mapping_quality (ignores reads with mapping quality < M; defaults to 20)
 ```